browserengineering/book/book/scheduling-and-threading.md

 and the event loop comes around again.

 Before continuing, let's consider why this change is interesting.
-It used to be that we always ran scripts right away just as they were loaded, and more-or-less had no choice to do otherwise.
+It used to be that we had no choice but to eval scripts right away just as they were loaded.
 But now it's pretty clear that we have a lot more control over when to run scripts.
 For example, it's easy to make a change to `TaskRunner` to only run one script per second, or to not run them at all during page load, or when a tab is not the active tab.
 This flexibilty is quite powerful, and we can use it without having to dive into the guts of a `Tab` or how it loads web pages at all---all we'd have to do is implement a new `TaskRunner` heuristic.

-Alright, now for the fun part I promised.
+Now for the fun part I promised.
 Let's implement the [`setTimeout`][settimeout] JavaScript API, which provides a way to run JavaScript a given number of milliseconds from now.
-In terms of the JavaScript and Python communication, it'll use an approach with handles, similar to the `addEventListener` we added in [Chapter 9](scripts.md#event-handling).
+In terms of the JavaScript and Python communication, it'll use an approach with handles, similar to the `addEventListener` code we added in [Chapter 9](scripts.md#event-handling).
 The new part will be our first use of Python threads.

 [settimeout]: https://developer.mozilla.org/en-US/docs/Web/API/setTimeout